mrorigo/ensample/docs/PLAN.md

 *   **Unit Tests:** Each module (e.g., `llm_provider.py`, `red_flagging_engine.py`, `output_parser.py`, `voting_mechanism.py`) will be thoroughly tested in isolation with mocked dependencies (e.g., mocked LLM responses, mocked API calls).
 This includes edge cases for voting, various red-flag scenarios, and parser failures.
 *   **Integration Tests:** Each MCP tool will be tested end-to-end.
 For example, `mdapflow.execute_llm_role` will be tested with a full flow from prompt input, through ensemble calls, red-flagging, voting, and fast-path scenarios.
 This will involve using a local test `FastMCP` client to interact with the server.
-*   **Performance Tests:** Load testing will be conducted to assess `MDAPFlow-MCP`'s performance under various loads, concurrent requests, and different MDAP configurations (e.g., varying `voting_k`, ensemble sizes).
+*   **Performance Tests:** Load testing will be conducted to assess `Ensample`'s performance under various loads, concurrent requests, and different MDAP configurations (e.g., varying `voting_k`, ensemble sizes).
 *   **Observability Validation:** Tests will verify that OpenTelemetry traces and Prometheus metrics are correctly emitted and contain the expected data and attributes for various execution paths, including successful runs, red-flag hits, and failures.